gsavr/SW-api-planets/README.md

 `** remember that Grid component should stay reusable.
 This component isn't only for Planets`

 ## Mockups

-No mockups but would be great if you make that app pretty :)
+(./assets/screens/screen1.png)

 ## Tech stack

-* react (CRA starter)
+- react (CRA starter)
-* react-router
+- react-router
-* redux
+- redux

 ## Must-have

-* React & Redux
+- React & Redux
-* PropTypes
+- PropTypes
-* Reactstrap
+- Reactstrap
-* Usage of react-router for multiple pages
+- Usage of react-router for multiple pages

 ## Good to have

-* using function components (with hooks) instead of class components
+- using function components (with hooks) instead of class components

 ## Paying attention to

-* How you split code for components
+- How you split code for components
-* Reusability of the components
+- Reusability of the components
-* Code repetitions and reusability
+- Code repetitions and reusability
-* Working in accordance with good practices in general
+- Working in accordance with good practices in general

 ## Delivery

 Delivery the application by link to public repo or zip file